 Frequently Asked Questions

-Can I do the Nuclear Medicine or Radiation Technology program as an evening student?
+Can I do the Nuclear Medicine, Radiation Therapy or Radiologic Technology (X-ray) programs as an evening student?

-No. There are some daytime courses, but most importantly, the required clinical internships can only be completed during daytime hours.
+No, there are daytime courses and some evening courses but most importantly the clinical internships can only be completed during daytime hours.

 When do the clinical internships start?

-The radiation therapy clinical internship starts in the summer session of your sophomore year.
-The nuclear medicine internship starts in the spring semester of your junior year.
+The radiation therapy and the radiologic technology (x-ray) clinical internships start in the summer session of the sophomore year.
+The nuclear medicine internship starts in the spring semester of the junior year.

 How are the clinical internships scheduled?